-Journalist Binu Subedi of Kantipur National Daily has become a victim of cyberbullying for her critical reporting about the government and the ruling party.
-A group of individuals close to Nepal Communist Party's (NCP) chairperson and Prime Minister K P Oli has harassed and trolled her spreading illusions over her professional integrity in the recent weeks.
+Journalist Binu Subedi of the Kantipur national daily became a victim of cyberbullying for her reporting on weaknesses of the government and the ruling political party.
+A group of individuals close to Nepal Communist Party's (NCP) harassed and trolled her spreading wrong message over her professional integrity in the recent weeks (second week of May).

-A twitter user Umesh Dulal aka Nirajan Sharma tweeted accusing Subedi of getting a job at Kantipur Daily upon the recommendation of former prime minister Pushpa Kamal Dahal.
+A twitter user Umesh Dulal aka Nirajan Sharma tweeted accusing Subedi of getting a job at Kantipur daily upon the recommendation of former prime minister.
 Another user Asmita Thapa, accused Subedi of her critic reporting about the government was because Defense Minister refused to take her on the helicopter during his border inspection in Darchula.
 Various other twitter users have retweeted the tweets and other individuals close to NCP have tweeted the similar misinformation about her.

 "Sometimes they misinterpret my reporting and other times they spread illusion about my professional integrity.
-Although it has not obstructed my work however my motivation towards my work has lowered," she said.
-According to her most of the social media users trolling and bullying her are close and loyal to Prime Minister.
+Although it has not obstructed my work, it has discouraged me a lot," she said.
+According to her, most of the social media users trolling and bullying her are close and loyal to the Prime Minister.

 For more information,